andreashuber69/async-css-plugin/README.md

 #### webpack.config.js for webpack v4 & v5

-If your project does not yet contain *[webpack.config.js](https://webpack.js.org/configuration/)*, please create one in the same folder as *package.json*.
-Otherwise, please modify accordingly.
-In order for webpack to generate HTML, you need to add [html-webpack-plugin](https://webpack.js.org/plugins/html-webpack-plugin/).
+If your project is configurable with *[webpack.config.js](https://webpack.js.org/configuration/)*, it most likely already contains this file.
+For example, if you create a new [React](https://reactjs.org/) application with [create-react-app](https://www.npmjs.com/package/create-react-app) and then run `npm run eject`, you'll find the file in the *config* directory.
+In this case you usually only need to add 2 lines of code, as detailed below.

+If you started with webpack directly, e.g. as described [here](https://webpack.js.org/guides/getting-started/#basic-setup), then you've probably already created *webpack.config.js* yourself.
+In this case, you first need to get webpack to generate HTML, with [html-webpack-plugin](https://webpack.js.org/plugins/html-webpack-plugin/).
 Moreover, for CSS to be generated into separate files it is recommended to use [mini-css-extract-plugin](https://webpack.js.org/plugins/mini-css-extract-plugin/) and [css-loader](https://webpack.js.org/loaders/css-loader/).
 You can add these dependencies as follows: